getfem/getfem/doc/sphinx/source/userdoc/parallel.rst

     distributed.
 Only the given vector on the master process is taken into account.

-  * Constraint brick: The given mastrix and rhs are not considered to be distributed.
+  * Constraint brick: The given matrix and rhs are not considered to be distributed.
 Only the given matrix and vector on the master process are taken into account.